muthulakshmi309/muthulakshmi309/README.md

 ### Hi there 👋

-I'm a web developer with 5 years of experience.
+I'm a web developer with 7 years of experience.
 My area of expertise is front-end web development.

 🔭 Currently working on
+- React
+- Redux
+- React Native
 - Angular
-- React
 - Typescript
 - Node.js
 - Bootstrap